Government Engineering College, Barton Hill

+Government Engineering College, Barton Hill (GEC-BH) is a public engineering college situated in Barton Hill, Thiruvananthapuram, India.
+Founded in 1999 by the Government of Kerala, it provides engineering programmes under the APJ Abdul Kalam Technological University, accredited to the National Board of Accreditation.

 The institute has five major departments: Mechanical Engineering, Information Technology, Electrical and Electronics Engineering, Civil Engineering and Electronics and Communication Engineering.
 All these departments have obtained an NBA accreditation.

 The college is currently ranked second among the 138 colleges affiliated to APJ Abdul Kalam Technological University according to Academic Performance Index (API) report published by the university.

 Campus

 The campus, situated centrally in the city of Thiruvananthapuram, is less than a kilometre from Palayam, and is located beside the Government Law College, Trivandrum.
 Two hostels are provided for women.
 The campus area is about 6 acres.

 Building construction

 The college is housed in the old seven-storey buildings.
 The construction of the new eight-storey main block is continuing and construction of the Mechanical Lab Complex is complete.
 The work on the new Mechatronics Laboratary Complex being jointly set up by Mercedes-Benz and GEC, Trivandrum is underway.

 Intake

 Admissions and fees

 All admissions are based exclusively on merit and arranged through the Centralized Admission Procedure (CAP) of the government of Kerala.
 All the students need to pay the fees only at the Government rate.
 Top rank holders of the Common Entrance Examination (CEE) conducted by government of Kerala opt for this college.
 In 2005, the admissions to the college started at rank number 254 in the Common Entrance Examination.